 What is considered perfectly acceptable behavior and attire on one island might be the opposite on another.
 Here are the main things to consider:

 ⁃ Modesty is important on predominantly Muslim islands such as Lombok, Sumbawa, Java.

 ⁃ Bali has its own culture and religion which is rooted in Hinduism, Buddhism, and animism.
 You’ll find tantric retreats and nudist beaches there, and yet, on temples in Bali you’ll see signs that advise women on their periods not to enter.
 Apparently this is because of the different energy it introduces, however the world still has a long way to come in terms of equality!

-⁃ Sumatra and Flores are mostly Christian islands where covering shoulders and knees isn’t as important, however modesty is common for local women all over Indonesia.
+⁃ Parts of Sumatra and Flores are mostly Christian where covering shoulders and knees isn’t as important, however modesty is common for local women all over Indonesia.
 Blending in can only help you feel more at ease.

 Finally, you might notice you’re approached more as a love interest as a solo female traveler.
 There are plenty of wonderful men in Indonesia who are deserving of love and trust, just be aware of the ‘Kuta Cowboys.’